Last updated on

 In a similar way, an anagram of a sentence is a different sentence that can be formed by rearranging all the letters of the first.
 The new sentence must consist of meaningful words, but the number of words, punctuation, case, or even accents do not have to match.
 For example, You olive is an anagram of I love you.
 Plain permutations, such as you I love, are also anagrams for our purposes.

-Your ultimate goal is to implement a method anagrams, which, given a sentence letter occurrences and a list of permissible words, finds all the anagrams of that sentence composed of valid words.
+Your ultimate goal is to implement a method anagrams, which, given a collections of letters and a list of permissible words, finds all anagrams of that sentence composed of valid words.

 Take a moment to think about this problem.
 If you have not completed it yet, also consider taking a moment to solve the πŸ§ͺ exercises in this week’s exercise set, especially the Des lettres part of Des chiffres et des lettres.